tributech-solutions/tributech-docs/versioned_docs/version-4.0.0/tributech_node/overview.md

 ### Agents

 The Agents are connected to our node via an MQTT broker which is secured by TLS to provide a secure communication channel.
 The protocol provides us the possibility to have a near real time communication to receive data from our agents.
-Also, it enables us to have a bidirectional communication with our agents which gives us the capability to issue commands, receive data and  Proofs.
+This enables us to have a bidirectional communication with our agents which gives us the capability to change the [configuration](../tributech_node/agent/management.mdx) or issue [commands](../tributech_agent/source_integration.md#commands).
-___
-*** NOTE ***
-This leads to the requirement that the ***Tributech EDGE Agent*** needs an outgoing port **1883**.
-Further Information can be found in the [Tributech Agent documentation](../tributech_agent/agent_integration.mdx).
-___

 ### REST API

-The Node is built with the ***API-first approach*** in mind so every functionality is available via our REST API.
-This also enables external parties to act with our functionality like:
+The Tributech Node is built with the ***API-first approach*** in mind.
+So every functionality is available via our REST API which enables external parties to execute operations like:

 - Fetching the data provided by the agents
 - Trigger the validation of their data